What Really Happened to Jasper Taylor?

 Back to the Dark and Stormy Night…

-In the intervening years since Jasper Taylor’s alleged death in the particle accelerator accident at Paralux HQ many different people have spun as many theories about “what really happened” as there are stars in the sky.
+In the intervening years since Jasper Taylor’s alleged death in the particle accelerator accident at Paralux HQ, many different people have spun as many theories about “what really happened” as there are stars in the sky.

 “It’s one of the great mysteries surrounding Paralux,” said Vernon Winchell, “Toshe is clearly lying about what really happened.
 That’s obvious.
-What isn’t obvious is what really happened, why it happened, and why Toshe is lying about it all these years later.
-Honestly, Paralux is such a bizarre company that this sort of crazy thing just makes a certain amount of sense.”
+What isn’t obvious is what happened, why it happened, and why Toshe is lying about it all these years later.
+Paralux is such a bizarre company that this sort of crazy thing just makes a certain amount of sense.”

 Several people told me they thought Taylor killed himself.